Mair/react-meetup-draftjs/draftjs-samples/public/docs/createContentState.md

 - &lt;li&gt;
 - &lt;div&gt;

-you can "train" Draftjs to recognize and render any other tag (see decorators) but for simple types you can use the following code
+You can "train" Draft-js to recognize and render any other tag (see decorators), but for simple types you can use the following code:
 ```typescript
  createWithHTML = () => {
         const contentBlocks = Draft.convertFromHTML(this.state.html);